ivanitlearning/AWS-Associate-Courses/README.md

 - Function-as-a-service (FaaS)
   - Service accepts functions.
-- Event driven invocation (execution) based on an event occurring.
+- Event driven invocation (execution).
 - **Lambda function** is piece of code in one language.
 - Lambda functions use a **runtime** (e.g. Python 3.6)
 - Runs in a **runtime environment**.